opnfv/opnfvdocs/docs/release/overview.rst

 The initial deployment is done using a staging server, referred to as the "jumphost".
 This server-either physical or virtual-is first installed with the installation program that then installs OpenStack and other components on the controller nodes and compute nodes.
-See the :ref:'OPNFV User Guide & Configuration Guide <opnfv-user-config>' for more details.
+See the :ref:`OPNFV User Guide & Configuration Guide <opnfv-user-config>` for more details.

 The OPNFV Testing Ecosystem